ucsd-cse29/fa24/src/week4/c-multifile-make.md

     }
     ```

 3. You may have noticed that we did not include a `main()` function in either of these files.
-So you may be asking, "Where will my program execution start from?"
+So a logical next question may be, "Where will my program execution start from?"
 The answer is that the `main()` function will be in a separate file.

     Additionally, we will be creating two different files with `main()` functions that will server different purposes.
 One to be used for unit testing the various functions you will be implementing for PA2 using `assert()` statements and the other to be used for running your password cracker as a whole with the command-line argument(s) it will need to take.
 In this lab, we will be demonstrating the use of command-line arguments to only test the `hex_to_byte` function but you will extend this to work for your complete password cracker implementation.
     <br>